Feature|Articles|December 27, 2025

 Design of the Trial

-Enrollment for the Aspire study began in December 2024 and concluded in July 2025, with approximately 129 participants.3 Participants in the trail will be randomized 1:1 to receive intrathecal apazunersen via lumbar puncture or a sham comparator for 48 weeks.
-Those assigned to apazunersen would receive 3 monthly 8-mg loading doses, followed by a maintenance period with quarterly dosing escalating to a maximum of 14-mg.
+Enrollment for the Aspire study began in December 2024 and concluded in July 2025, with approximately 129 participants.3 Participants in the trial will be randomly assigned 1:1 to receive intrathecal apazunersen via lumbar puncture or a sham comparator for 48 weeks.
+Those assigned to apazunersen would receive 3 monthly 8-mg loading doses, followed by a maintenance period with quarterly dosing escalating to a maximum of 14 mg.
 Participants in the sham group are eligible to cross over to active treatment after completing their assessments at 48 weeks.

-In study, the primary end point is improvement in cognition as measured by the Bayley-4 cognitive raw score, with the Multi-domain Responder Index, encompassing cognition, receptive communication, behavior, gross motor function, and sleep, as a key secondary endpoint with a 10% alpha allocation.
-Ultragenyx noted that the study completion is anticipated in the second half of 2026, and that it intends to report topline data promptly to support regulatory submission.
+In the study, the primary end point is improvement in cognition as measured by the Bayley Scales of Infant Development (Bayley-4) cognitive raw score, with the multi-domain responder index (MDRI), encompassing cognition, receptive communication, behavior, gross motor function, and sleep, as a key secondary end point with a 10% alpha allocation.
+Ultragenyx noted that study completion is anticipated in the second half of 2026 and intends to report topline data promptly to support regulatory submission.

 Inclusion Criteria